parides55/get-to-know-the-b737/README.md

   - The fonts used are 'Poppins'and 'Oswald', from [Google Fonts](https://fonts.google.com/)
   - To optimize the images [GIMP](https://www.gimp.org/) was used.
   - To optimize the videos [HandBrake](https://handbrake.fr/) was used.
+  - For the color selection of the website [ColorSpace](https://mycolor.space/) was used.

 ## Wireframes